-Now, have a look at the photo of the result my very first attempt in my life.
+Have a look at the photo of the result my very first attempt in my life.
 I didn’t have any special ingredients.
-I only had canned ‘Azuki’ paste and short grain glutinous rice.
+I only had Sweet Azuki Paste and Short Grain Glutinous Rice.
 Here is how I made these delicious soft ‘Daifuku Mochi’.

 1 cup (250ml) Water